Program Innovation

 Come to Wayfinders Summer Camp and spend 4 weeks experiencing everything from outdoor science, aquatics, coding, and design to the history of culturally relevant figures!

-Our secondary education programs focus on paid learning and introduction to career pathways in the natural and built environment.
+Our secondary education programs focus on paid learning and introduction to career pathways in the natural and built environments.

 Secondary Education